Alternatives to whmcs:

 4. Bill Manager – (Free/Paid)

+Bill manager is whmcs free alternative.
+If you want to reduce your company’s bills on apps, the BILL manager might be the best alternative to WHMCS.
+It provides invoicing features, payment options, and include most of the popular payment gateways.
 There is also a function built into the app that allows you to handle and suspend hosting automatically.
-There is also a client portal for the truly "hands-off" approach, which means you rarely have to communicate with your clients.
+There is also a client portal for the truly “hands-off” approach, which means you rarely have to communicate with your clients.

 5. BOX Billing – (Free/Paid)

-Once you've installed and configured everything, you just need to copy a single piece of code onto your website.
+Box billing is open source whmcs alternative.
+Once you’ve installed and configured everything, you just need to copy a single piece of code onto your website.
 One of the reasons many hosting providers adore BOX billing is that it is one of the most flexible hosting billing management pieces available.

 6. UberSmith – (Paid)